astroidmail/homebrew-astroid/README.md

 ```
 $ brew install astroid [--HEAD]
 ```
-which will also build a special webkit dependency.
-This can take a while.
+which will also pull down a webkit dependency as a bottle.
+If you choose `--build-from-source` then you will have to wait a long time to compile, and you may have some issues we won't support :)